 shell> mysqldump --no-data --routines --events --triggers --databases > myschema.sqlImportant

-Copy the backup directories from above to the new cluster.
-For example if the backup you want to restore is has ID 1 and
+Copy the backup directory to the new cluster.
+For example if the backup you want to restore has ID 1 and

 /backups/node_, then the path to the backup on this node is